jmbski/ai-civ/README.md

 ***Use git clone***

+*Caveat: This, obviously, assumes you have git already installed on your computer.
+If not, you can find installation instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)*

 Open terminal and navigate to where you want to store the repo, then run:
 ```
 git clone git@github.com:jmbski/ai-civ.git